 The demand for fast and frequent travel is on the rise and aviation can’t meet the demand alone.
 In nations with an existing culture of rail usage patronage is increasing, and countries without established networks are investing to meet the challenges of connecting cities and getting commuters into urban areas.

 Overcrowded roads, the environmental agenda and people living further away from the place they work is putting extra emphasis on rail in both established and developing markets.
-While the motivation is there to invest, post-financial crisis it’s commerciality and a robust business case that’s key.
-Capital projects such as high speed rail links, which offer a complementary solution to that provided by investment in aviation, need inherent longevity and sustainable cost effectiveness to get off the ground.
+While the motivation is there to invest, after the financial crisis it's commerciality and a robust business case that’s key.
+Capital projects such as high-speed rail links, which offer a complementary solution to that provided by investment in aviation, need inherent longevity and sustainable cost-effectiveness to get off the ground.